Revised June 2020.

 (d) Chief Executive Officer - To be appointed by the Board for a term set by the Board.

-(e) Past Chair - Notwithstanding any other provisions of these bylaws, and as may be authorized by the Board in its discretion, to continue serving as an officer of the Association for a period of one year immediately following her or his term of office as Chair regardless of whether the officer's term of office would otherwise expire at the end of the year in which the officer serves as Chair.
+(e) Past Chair - Notwithstanding any other provisions of these Bylaws, and as may be authorized by the Board in its discretion, to continue serving as an officer of the Association for a period of one year immediately following her or his term of office as Chair regardless of whether the Director's term of office would otherwise expire at the end of the year in which the Director serves as Chair.
 The term of office of the Past Chair shall be one (1) year.